There is no god higher than truth. – Gandhi

 It is strange how a few words strung together have the power to profoundly affect your outlook.
-Two or three years ago I saw Ridley Scott’s film “Kingdom of Heaven” (if you haven’t seen it, I highly recommend it).
+Some years ago I saw Ridley Scott’s film “Kingdom of Heaven” (if you haven’t seen it, I highly recommend it).
 In one scene, a French knight (Liam Neeson) initiates his son (Orlando Bloom) into his order; as part of the initiation ritual, the father admonishes his son: “always tell the truth, even if it leads to your death.”
 These words never quite left my thoughts since.

 At first, I dismissed them – nice, but too extreme.
 Impossible to live up to.
-Perhaps just plain dumb… But the idea kept coming back and each time it dug for itself a deeper meaning.
+Perhaps just plain dumb… But the idea kept coming back and each time it carved a deeper meaning.

 Truthfulness isn’t about splitting hairs over every word we say.
 Humor, for one thing, often entails making outrageous and untrue or exaggerated statements.
 Other times, our discussions deal in personal interpretations of truth which may or may not be correct.
 But it is at times when we’re tempted to deliberately deceive or mislead for whatever reason that being truthful stands to make the difference.

 As a harmless example, I give importance to punctuality as a matter of respect for other people and their time.
 Still, I find it incredibly hard to actually be punctual.
 Being always late 5, 10, or 15 minutes for any appointment used to be the way I was.
 To be sure, I always had an excuse – usually an invented one: traffic jam, meeting that ran overtime, call from the boss just as I was leaving office, or whatever.
 Lying seemed like an occasional tool of convenience; a way to reconcile the difference between my self-image (I’m respectful of others) with my actual conduct (I’m habitually tardy).
 Of course I would be on time, if only it wasn’t for this thing that happened… Except, the things that happened were often inventions, and in effect, I was propping my self-image of a respectful person on falsehoods.
 Ouch!